The Fake “Delta Variant” and The Fourth Wave: Another Lockdown? Upcoming Financial Crash? Worldwide Economic and Social Sabotage?

 We must also understand that the “corona project” is an integral part of the U.S. imperial agenda.
 It has geopolitical and strategic implications.
 It will also require eventually unseating the architects of this diabolical “pandemic” and indicting them for crimes against humanity.
 (Michel Chossudovsky, December 2020.
 With some minor changes)

-What is required is a “real regime change” and the restoration of democracy and what used to be called “The Welfare State”.
-A complex task ahead of us.
+What is required is a “real regime change”, the restoration of democracy and what used to be called “The Welfare State”.

+Solidarity must prevails.
+A complex task and commitment ahead for all humanity.

 About the Author